CodeLazier/gobang/README.md

 # gobang
 gobang game for me and friends.

+only supports two-player games, not AI

-uses godot engine(3.2) and gdscript implement.
+uses godot engine(3.2+) and gdscript implement.